Skip to Content

 Lifespan: Average 10 to 15 years.

-Uses: Valued for their milk, meat, and as companion animals.
+Uses: Valued for their milk, meat, and companion animals.
 The milk is rich in butterfat, making it sought after for cheese production.

 Night Heron